adamlamee/adamlamee.github.io/visitors.md

 title: Visitors Guide
 ---

-# Local Guide for scientists and educators visiting UCF and the Orlando area
+# Local Guide for scientists and educators
 Orlando has great things to offer whether you're interested in craft beer and food, an amazing LGBTQ+ community, live music, or sports.
 I'm an Orlando resident, President of the Florida section of AAPT, and PhysTEC Teacher-in-Residence at UCF Physics.
 This page is mine and not affiliated with any other organization.
 If you can't find what you're looking for here, drop me a line at adamlamee@gmail.com.

 ## Getting around